-A workflow consists of a mapping between a set of inputs (could be empty) and a set of outputs, 302 whereas in between a number of processes are performed.
-Connecting the output of one workflow 303 to the input of another workflow results in a new, longer workflow.
-This is particularly relevant 304 in situations where multiple people share a common set of procedures (e. g. common pre- and 305 postprocessing routines).
-In this case, copying the preprocessing workflow into another one is 306 certainly always possible, but does not allow to jointly perform modifications and work with 307 different versions.
-Moreover, a composition might also require to define separate compute 308 environments for each sub-workflow (e.g. using Ddpd ocker/singularity or conda).
-Executing 309 all sub-workflows in the same environment might not be possible because each sub-workflow 310 might use different tools or even the same tools but with different versions (e.g. python2 vs. 311 python3).
-Thus, WfMSs that can incorporate other workflows, possibly executed in a different 312 compute environment, increase the reusability of a workflow substantially. dg This promotes 313 the importance of supporting heterogeneous compute environments, which is reflected in the 314 evaluation criteria for this requirement: 315
+A workflow consists of a mapping between a set of inputs (could be empty) and a set of outputs, whereas in between a number of processes are performed.
+Connecting the output of one workflow to the input of another workflow results in a new, longer workflow.
+This is particularly relevant in situations where multiple people share a common set of procedures (e. g. common pre- and postprocessing routines).
+In this case, copying the preprocessing workflow into another one is certainly always possible, but does not allow to jointly perform modifications and work with 304 different versions.
+Moreover, a composition might also require to define separate compute 305 environments for each sub-workflow (e.g. using Docker/singularity or conda).
+Executing all 306 sub-workflows in the same environment might not be possible because each sub-workflow might 307 use different tools or even the same tools but with different versions (e.g., python2).
+308 Thus, WfMSs that can incorporate other workflows, possibly executed in a different compute 309 environment, increase the reusability of a workflow substantially.
+This promotes the importance 310 of supporting heterogeneous compute environments, which is reflected in the evaluation criteria 311 for this requirement: 312

-- The workflow system does not allow the composition of workflows. - The workflow system allows to embed a workflow into another one for a single compute environment (homogeneous composition). - The workflow system allows to embed a workflow into another one for arbitrary many (on a per process basis) compute environments (hierarchical composition).
+The workflow system does not allow the composition of workflows.

+The workflow system allows to embed a workflow into another one for a single compute environment (homogeneous composition).

+The workflow system allows to embed a workflow into another one for arbitrary many (on a per process basis) compute environments (hierarchical composition).

-3.7 Interfaces
+318 3.7 Interfaces

 In a traditional file-based pipeline, the output files produced by one process are used as inputs to a subsequent process.
 However, it is often more convenient to pass non-file output (e. g. float or integer values) directly from one process to another without the creation of intermediate files.
-In this case, it is desirable that the WfMSworkflow tool^{dg} is able to check the validity of the data (e. g. the correct data type) to be processed.
+In this case, it is desirable that the WfMS is able to check the validity of the data (e. g. the correct data type) to be processed.
 Furthermore, this defines the interface for a process more clearly and makes it easier for someone else to understand how to use, adapt or extend the workflow/process.
 In contrast, in a file-based pipeline, this is usually not the case since a dependency in form of a file does not give information about the type of data contained in that file.
 For the sake of transparency and reusability, it is beneficial if a WfMS supports the definition of strongly-typed process interfaces.
-Type-checking the workflow definition before executionexeuction^{pd} can also help to avoid unnecessary computations with erroneous workflows that attempt to transfer data with incompatible types.^{dg} We distinguish these different types of interfaces by the following criteria:
+Type-checking the workflow definition before execution can also help to avoid unnecessary computations with erroneous workflows that attempt to transfer data with incompatible types.
+We distinguish these different types of interfaces by the following criteria:

-- The workflow system is purely file-based and does not define interface formats. - The workflow system allows for passing file and non-file arguments between processes. - The workflow system allows for defining strongly-typed process interfaces, supporting both file and non-file arguments.
+The workflow system is purely file-based and does not define interface formats.

+The workflow system allows for passing file and non-file arguments between processes.

+The workflow system allows for defining strongly-typed process interfaces, supporting both file and non-file arguments.